Project

 • mixture of permanent tables and temp-tables

-• WHERE clauses (expression processing)
+• WHERE Clause Tests (expression processing)

 • literals of all data types and unknown value